Supporting Efficient & Effective Governance of Organ Donation Across Canada

 Refining Our Solution

 Organizational governance is no easy feat.
 The bigger the organization, and the more stakeholders participating in it, the more difficult it is to find methods of governance that adequately address everyone’s values and needs.
-Through our work with Health Canada and the ODTC, TDL is proud to have helped develop a more efficient and effective governance framework for organ donation across the country.
+Through our work with Health Canada and the ODTC, TDL is proud to have helped develop a more efficient and effective governance framework for organ donation across Canada.